-I offer therapy over secure HIPPA compliant video.
-I also provide face to face sessions.
-Please call to discuss which option works best for you and I will be able to answer anymore questions about therapy sessions with me.
+I offer therapy in persona and over secure HIPPA compliant video.
+Please call 720-295-4233 to discuss which option works best for you.

 In general, YES.
 The law protects the confidentiality of all communications between a client and a psychotherapist.
 No information is disclosed without prior written permission from the client.
 However, there are some exceptions required by law to this rule.
 Exceptions include: